datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 We finally train our model for 20 epochs passing our dataset (X) and our labels (y) as parameters.

-The boundaries this model learned to classify our circles are shown in the graph below.
+The boundaries learned to classify our circles are shown in the graph below.

 I think it did pretty well!